- Written by Madison Farkas Madison Farkas

 As a result, Parisa has attended First Nations smudging ceremonies and Hindu temple events.
 She is fluent in three languages — English, French and Farsi — and will be attending Italian school on the weekends this fall.
 Her family celebrates Iranian New Year and Diwali, the Hindu Festival of Lights, as much as they celebrate Christmas.

-"Her normal is quite varied," Lorenzetti says.
+"Her normal is quite varied," Lorenzetti said.

 Boustani added that part of the reason people are apprehensive about diversity is because they haven't been exposed to people of different backgrounds, which they have tried to do with Parisa.